HiRoFa/quickjs_es_runtime/README.md

 # This lib serves two main goals:

 ## 1. Provide simple utils for working with quickjs (these are located in the quickjs_utils mod)
-* The QuickJSRuntime struct, this is to be used from a single thread
+* The QuickJsRuntime struct, this is to be used from a single thread
 * E.g. objects::set_property(), functions::invoke_func()
-* Wrap JSValue to provide reference counting (+1 on init, -1 on drop)
+* Wrap JSValue to provide reference counting (+1 on init, -1 on drop) ([JSValueRef](https://hirofa.github.io/quickjs_es_runtime/quickjs_runtime/valueref/struct.JSValueRef.html))
 * Pass a module loader

 ## 2. Wrap quickjs for use as a ready to go JavaScript Runtime
-* This is the ESRuntime struct, it provides an EventQueue which has a thread_local QuickJSRuntime
+* This is the EsRuntime struct, it provides an EventQueue which has a thread_local QuickJsRuntime
-* All values are copied or abstracted in an ESValueFacade
+* All values are copied or abstracted in an EsValueFacade
 * So no need to worry about Garbage collection
 * evaluate script and invoke functions while waiting for results blocking or with async/await
 * Get Promise result blocking or with async/await